There are two main ways to drive traffic to your website: pay for it with dollars (advertising), or pay for it with your time (inbound marketing).

 And now, of course, Facebook Ads have teamed up with Instagram to deliver your campaigns to even more people, and on a platform far more focused on images and products.
 But, as the targeting is the same and (in many ways) Instagram is simply an extension of the Facebook Ad platform, I won’t get too much into Instagram advertising here and now.

 Just know that connecting your campaigns to Instagram increases your possible audience size substantially (and that’s never a bad thing).
+And remember, you can turn off comments on Facebook ads.

 Facebook Ad Cost Structure